unusualnemo/unusualnemo.github.io/docs/initial studying in language learning.md

 ---
 title: initial studying in language learning
+tags:
-tags: language
+  - language
 date created: 23.01.02, 21:20:38
-date modified: 23.01.05, 16:36:43
+date modified: 23.01.05, 17:00:28
 ---

-studying shouldn't be your first priority of [[language learning]], [[immersion|immersion]] should be
+studying shouldn't be your first priority of [[learning a language]], [[immersion|immersion]] should be

 ## writing system and pronunciation